SAP/odata-vocabularies/vocabularies/Hierarchy.md

           defined by an [`Aggregation.RecursiveHierarchy`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.html#RecursiveHierarchy)
           annotation on the entity type of the `HierarchyNodes`.
 If m is the minimal distance from root in the hierarchical collection given in the binding parameter, the output initially contains the nodes with m ≤ distance from root < m+n.
-          Then individual nodes are expanded or collapsed in the output.
+          Then individual nodes are expanded or collapsed in the output, which extends or reduces the limited hierarchy.
           Finally the output is sorted in preorder, preserving the relative order of siblings.

 Parameter|Type|Description